-Dates for Writers Week 2024 will be available in January 2024.
-Please sign up for the Writing Institute newsletter for Writers Week announcements and details.
+Dates and tuition for Writers Week 2025 will be posted in January.
+Please check this website for updates or join the Writing Institute newsletter for announcements.

-In 2023, there will be two sessions of Writers' Week: one on-campus session and one virtual session.
+In 2024, there are two sessions of Writers Week: one on-campus session and one virtual session.
 Please note that the on-campus program is a day camp (not a residential program).

 We welcome students entering the 9th, 10th, 11th, or 12th grades the following fall.
 Students must be age 14 or older at the start of the program.